 Fig. 2

 This random number generation works by taking the average RGB value of a given area, namely every pixel in most cases concatenating the numbers as necessary to give proper results.
 This is the principle technology behind what is known as lavarand, a random number generator developed by the company CloudFlare, which uses pictures taken of over 100 lava lamps in order to produce random numbers to be used for encryption.[1]
-Using the test results given to us by the program Diehard, we have determined that [results coming].
+However, DIEhard is primarily a Linux based program, and as such an alternative program to determine randomness from a series of integers or other digits.
+The program I have chosen to provide this measurement of randomness is known as RaBiGeTe.
+Because it is an application and not a command prompt-based system, RaBiGeTe is much more user friendly and can be customized to a large degree when taking into account the number of tests is performs.
+More so, each test can be customized individually which allows for an even greater degree of customizability.
+The following is an example of the RaBiGeTe interface and the various test that it can perform.

+Example Screen of RaBiGeTe

+Fig 3

+For my testing I provided the program with a list of 5000 integers that I created using the website random.org, which is a true random number generator-based service.